 Saul laughed, but he didn’t sound convincing.

 Gina got out of her seat, stood beside him and placed her hand on his shoulder.

 She stroked his face with the back of her hand and then kissed him on the forehead.

 “You are allowed to say it, you know.
 You won’t wear the words out.”

 Gina picked up Saul’s plate and her own and headed back towards the kitchen.

 Saul sat in his chair for a moment, thinking about whether words would wear out.
 It seemed to him that they might.

 Growing up Saul had often visited Wells Cathedral.
-While the beauty and the grandeur of the place was undeniable, what had captured his imagination were the stairways.
-Made from the same stone that, centuries later, still stood proud in the Cathedral walls, the stairs that were most used had worn away in the centre, eroded by the feet of thousands of people over hundreds of years.
+While the beauty and the grandeur of the place were undeniable, what had captured his imagination were the stairways.
+Made from the same stone that, centuries later, still stood proudly in the Cathedral walls, the stairs that were most used had worn away in the centre, eroded by the feet of thousands of people over hundreds of years.
 The erosion of the stone stairs had taught Saul that truth could sometimes only be seen in retrospect; no one person moving up the staircase would believe that they had had any effect on the stone and yet, in reality, they had left a wake of destruction behind them.

 When he looked back, the pattern that Saul saw was one in which he frequently passed down the “I love you” stairway but Gina did not follow him.
 She acknowledged his love happily and seemed glad to receive it but seldom said the words and never said them first.
 For a moment he had the image of Gina at the top of a pristine staircase which he could only reach by carefully negotiating the deep rut he had worn in his own love.